Cruise review: Royal Caribbean’s Icon of the Seas is even bigger, bolder, and better than I expected

 You can’t fully appreciate the size of Icon of the Seas until you see it beside a typical ship (Photo: Josh Roberts)

-Family-Centered Neighborhoods on Icon of the Seas
+Family-centered neighborhoods on Icon of the Seas

 While there’s always something to see or do or eat on Icon of the Seas, everything feels smartly spaced.
 I think that’s because the ship makes such good use of its eight distinct neighborhoods, including Thrill Island (home to the world’s largest cruise ship water park), Chill Island (with four pools and endless spaces to lounge), and Surfside (a new neighborhood designed for families vacationing with toddlers and little kids).
 Adults have their own private Hideaway on Deck 15, complete with a luxurious infinity pool destined to spawn a million Instagram posts.